Key Takeaways

 Sleep Deprivation

-According to the Center of Disease Control and Prevention, adults should receive at least seven hours of sleep per night .
-None of the common polyphasic schedules come close to the recommended minimum of seven hours of sleep per night.
-A lack of adequate sleep each night negatively impacts physical health.
+Adults should receive at least seven hours of sleep per night.
+While there are individual variations to sleep need, none of the common polyphasic schedules come close to the recommended minimum of seven hours of sleep per night.
+A chronic lack of sleep each night negatively impacts physical health.

-Sleep deprivation is the outcome of insufficient amounts of sleep.
+Sleep deprivation is the outcome of insufficient amounts of sleep, compounded by irregular sleep timing.
 This lack of sleep could be due to mandatory shift work or staying up too late studying a few nights in a row.
 Sleep deprivation can significantly impact mental health.
 For example, sleep deprivation increases the risk of depression among young women.

 Should You Try Polyphasic Sleep?

 Research does not provide evidence of a polyphasic sleep schedule providing physiological or psychological advantages over monophasic sleep.
 Polyphasic sleep schedules may allow you to be more productive because you have more waking hours.
-However, productivity is reduced if you are deprived of sleep and exhausted.
+However, productivity and accuracy are reduced if you are deprived of sleep.
 If you are able to engage in regular sleep and wake hours, consider maintaining a monophasic sleep schedule.

-If you do shift or on-call work, then you might consider a polyphasic sleep schedule in order to receive the recommended seven to nine hours of sleep.
+If you do shift or on-call work, then you might consider a polyphasic sleep schedule that prioritizes receiving the recommended seven hours of sleep.
 For example, solo sailors switch to a polyphasic sleep schedule when preparing for a race.
 It should be noted that polyphasic sleep schedules are unlikely to be sustainable for an extended period of time.

 Talk to your doctor if you are concerned about your sleep.
 They can help you determine how to receive enough sleep, and let you know if they recommend further testing to look for underlying sleep disorders.